wspurgin/yolo-ironman/README.md

 If you've gone mad, and the world has run out of domains that you could possibly call your own, fear not.
 Ironman hears you.
-You can use mom and dad's domain with you subdirectory as the fake "root"/domain with Ironman.
+You can use mom and dad's domain with your subdirectory as the fake "root"/domain with Ironman.

 ```python
 my_fake_domain = "http://mom_and_dads.domain.us/me"